 - A concept development application seeking approval for concept proposals for the new fish market.
 This is to meet the requirements for a master plan contained in clause 40 of SREP26.
-This concept development application will also set out details of the first stage of the development being the demolition of land and water-based structures on the site including removal of marine piles and any resulting repairs to the existing sea wall (this application); - A development application for the construction and operation of the new Sydney Fish Market.
+The concept development application also sets out details of the first stage of the development being the demolition of land and water-based structures on the site including removal of marine piles and any resulting repairs to the existing sea wall; - A development application for the construction of the new Sydney Fish Market (this application).